JackBister/logsuck/README.md

 Getting started with Logsuck is easy.
 Logsuck can be ran in two different modes: Single mode or forwarder/recipient mode.

 Single mode means you run Logsuck on a server which will both handle reading your log files and serving the Logsuck GUI.
-This is useful if you are running all of your applications on a single server, or you can even use it to run logsuck locally to read logs while developing.
+This is useful if you are running all of your applications on a single server, or you can even use it to run Logsuck locally to read logs while developing.

 Forwarder/recipient mode means you have one recipient instance which will receive events over the network from several forwarder instances.
 The recipient will also serve the Logsuck GUI.
 This is useful if you have your applications spread out across multiple servers but want to be able to search them all in one central place.